joseferreira-dev/joseferreira-dev/README.md

 I'm a young Brazilian in love with the world of programming.
 I am currently a student of the Systems Analysis and Development course at the Federal Institute of Education, Science and Technology of Paraíba.

 I am mainly interested in developing systems for the Web.
 I have used and continue to study several languages, including HTML, CSS and JavaScript.
-Currently I have been very interested in functional programming for the Web, mainly using the Elixir language.
+Currently I have been very interested in functional programming for the Web, mainly using the Elixir programming language.

 ## Techs & Tools
 <div align="left">